samarjeet-88/CALENDER_APP_SAMARJEET_E22CSEU1152/README.md

-# GOOGLE CALENDER CLONE
+GOOGLE CALENDER CLONE

-A calender webapp where user can browse through dates and add,update and delete event for the selected date
+A calendar web app where users can browse through dates and add, update, and delete events for the selected date.
+This project uses the MERN stack (MongoDB, Express, React, Node.js).

----

-## TECHNOLOGY USED
+TECHNOLOGY USED

 REACT, NODE.JS, MONGODB

-## ARCHITECTURE / FILE STRUCTURE
+Architecture

+To ensure the structure is preserved on commit, the file tree is enclosed in a code block:

 CALENDER_APP_SAMARJEET_E22CSEU1152/
 ├── backend/
 │   ├── src/